pyne/pyne/docs/usersguide/source_sampling.rst

 :constructor:
     Sampler(std::string filename,
             std::map<std::string, std::string> tag_names,
-            std::vector<double> e_bounds,
             int mode)

 The "filename" is a MOAB mesh file (.h5m).
-The "tag_names" is a map that stores all the tag names need in the problem, such as the "src_tag_name" (required for all modes), "bias_tag_name" (required in mode 2 and 5), "cell_number_tag_name" (required for mode 3, 4, 5), "cell_fracs_tag_name" (required for mode 3, 4, 5).
+The "tag_names" is a map that stores all the tag names need in the problem, such as the "src_tag_name" and "e_bounds_tag_name" (required for all modes), "bias_tag_name" (required in mode 2 and 5), "cell_number_tag_name" (required for mode 3, 4, 5), "cell_fracs_tag_name" (required for mode 3, 4, 5).

 The source density can be specified for an arbitrary number of energy groups, stored as a MOAB vector tag.
-The "e_bounds" parameter describes the upper and lower bounds of these energy groups.
+The energy boundaries tag describes the lower and upper bounds of these energy groups.
 For example if the src_tag_name tag is a vector of length 24 (for 24 energy groups), e_bounds should be of length 25.
 The final parameter determins the source sampling mode.